Gator-PASE/gator-pase.github.io/content/authors/treasurer/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Executive Board
+  - Appointed Officers
 ---

-Lucas is a Graduate Research Assistant in the [SupraMolecular BioLab](https://www.bme.ufl.edu/labs/hudalla/).
-His research focuses on mitigating the immunogenicity of protein therapeutics delivered via an in-house protein drug delivery system.
-The protein drugs he works with are suspected to have immunomodulatory functions by decreasing inflammation in vivo.
+Estefania is a Graduate Research Assistant in the [OrthoBME Lab](https://www.orthobme.com/).